thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 4. AJAX with jQuery is _way_ better than AJAX with vanilla JavaScript.
 (More on this next week.)

 ## Installation

 You can [download](http://jquery.com/download/) and include jQuery with a `<script>` tag in your HTML.

 There are also [many CDN's](http://jquery.com/download/#using-jquery-with-a-cdn) available you can link to so you do not have to download the file.

-## Key Features

-So why is jQuery so popular?
-What features does it offer that makes it so prevalent?

 jQuery places 2 variables into the global scope for you to use: `$` and `jQuery`.
 These two functions are identical.
 By convention you will see most people using `$`.

-### DOM Selection

 ## Finding elements in the DOM